kjeb1/SimpleSatSolver/README.md

 ## satSolver.py
-This very simple SAT solver is based on one-sided sequent calculus.
+This very simple <a href="https://en.wikipedia.org/wiki/SAT_solver">SAT solver</a> is based on one-sided <a href="https://en.wikipedia.org/wiki/Sequent_calculus">sequent calculus</a>.
 It is made for my own educational purpose, and I hope the logic are correct.
 This is "pure" sequent calculus, no optimization whatsoever.

 We use "proof by contradiction".
 The axiom is then A and ¬A. We know that if all leaf sequents are axioms, then the formula is valid; otherwise, it is invalid.
 That means A is satisfiable